Converter N Mm2 To Psi

 P = F/A

 In the SI system, force is measured in Newtons (N) and area in square meters (m²).
-However, we're working with N/mm², which requires us to carefully consider the units involved.
+Still, we're working with N/mm², which requires us to carefully consider the units involved.
 The conversion factors we used earlier are derived from the following:

 Frequently Asked Questions (FAQ)